Product

 The big idea behind freemium is to eventually convert those users into paid.
 So you better make it easy for free users to see the path towards premium.
 A common path is to convert individual users into a team account.
 I used Trello obsessively as an individual before I introduced it to my team at work.
 It was easy to see the value behind upgrading to a team account so we could all work together on projects.

 Back to the success of MailChimp.
-As businesses grew their subscriber lists beyond the 1000 subscriber limit, it was much simpler to transition to the paid MailChimp account instead of moving to a different platform.
+As businesses grew their subscriber lists beyond the 1000-subscriber limit, it was much simpler to transition to the paid MailChimp account rather than move to a different platform.
 Customers continued to receive value, and were happy to pay for it.

 Make this path super clear, and keep reminding customers what they are missing out on.
 If you’re able to withhold features that power free users would love to have – it’s a great incentive for them to upgrade!